Zareix/raphael-catarino-website/src/content/projects/en/3-traefik-mhos.md

 date:
 ---

-Traefik-mhos (Multi HOSts) helps you use a single traefik for proxying multiple docker hosts (withtout swarm or k8s).
+Traefik-mhos (Multi HOSts) helps you use a single traefik for proxying multiple docker hosts (without swarm or k8s).